usdigitalresponse/storefront/README.md

 Builds a minified and optimized version of the app for production to the `build` folder. **Your app is ready to be deployed!**

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [deployment](#setting-up-netlify-deploying-a-site) or [Create React App's docs](https://create-react-app.dev/docs/deployment) for more information.

 ## Setting up Netlify (Deploying a site)